gregsdennis/ThingFilter/Readme.md

 Both of these work on any of the configured values of an item.

+### Tagged queries

-The `tagged:6` on is a bit more complex.
+The `tagged:value` on is a bit more complex.
 In configuring the filter, the tag `tagged` has been set to search on a particular value of an item in the collection.
 This means that even if another configured value produces a match, the match won't be registered.

 Furthermore, a tagged value may be configured to match only if the tag is present.
-If this were the case for `tagged:6`, then a mere `6` will not match on the value.
+If this were the case for `tagged:value`, then a mere `value` will not match on the value.

+### Interpreted data types

+For the `42` and `true` tokens, if the configured value is of a numeric or boolean type, ThingFilter will attempt to parse the token into the pertinent type.
+If the parse succeeds, then it will perform the comparison in that type.
+Otherwise, the value is converted to a string via `ToString()` and the comparison proceeds as above.
+This allows queries like `price:19.99`.

 ## Configuration